Bastiaansen/Climate_Feedback_Projections/README.md

 ### 1. Python

 For computations of observables from GCM data (2D fields and globally averaged), which gets saved in nc files.
 These require radiative kernels.
-For this study, we have used CAM5 kernels by Pendergrass .....
+For this study, we have used CAM5 kernels by Pendergrass et al (2018) [https://doi.org/10.5065/D6F47MT6
+329 and https://doi.org/10.5281/zenodo.997899.]
 The Jupyter notebooks should be run to create these data files.
 Most of the actual code is contained in seperate python files.

 There are two submaps for the different forcing scenarios:
 	* CESM2 abrupt4xCO2